mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/10.Network Planning/50.Planning template/10.single network/default.md

-#### Network requirements during on-premise deployment
+#### Network requirements during on-premises deployment

-During the premise deployment phase of the installation we will configure the following networks on-premises.
+During the premises deployment phase of the installation we will configure the following networks on-premises.